astarafar/almalinux/how-to/system_hardening.md

 ## **Definitions**
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.
-> Specific definitions of these terms are provided in [RFC 2119 - Key words for use in RFCs to Indicate Requirement Levels](https://tools.ietf.org/html/rfc2119).
+> :information_source: Specific definitions of these terms are provided in [RFC 2119 - Key words for use in RFCs to Indicate Requirement Levels](https://tools.ietf.org/html/rfc2119).

 ------